KenKundert/inform/doc/user.rst

 .. py:function:: get_culprit(culprit=None)

 :func:`inform.get_culprit` returns the specified culprit, if any, appended to the end of the current culprit that is saved in the informer.
+The resulting culprit is always returned as a tuple.
 It calls :meth:`inform.Inform.get_culprit` for the active informer.

 A culprit is a string, number, or tuple of strings or numbers that would be